bo3b/3Dmigoto/FC4/README.md

-- Automatically adjust various floating icons in the HUD based on the depth buffer (new features: same as auto crosshair, access vertex buffers as structured buffers, render target size injection, texture filtering, texture injection)
+- Automatically adjust various floating icons in the HUD based on the depth buffer (new features: same as auto crosshair, access vertex buffers as structured buffers, screen size injection, texture filtering, texture injection)

 - Automatically adjust the camera HUD depth, and leave vignette full screen